-Models

-DEMOGRAPHICS COVARIATES ONE Two THREE
+MODEL ONE MODEL TWO

+SOCIODEMOGRAPHIC COVARIATES

-Age (Integer) V √ V
+Age (Integer) V V

-Gender (Male or Female) √ √ V
+Gender (Male or Female) √ V

-CMS Race (Black, Other Minority) √ √ V
+CMS Race (Black, Other Minority) V $\sqrt{}$

-Education √ √
+Education V

-Marital Status $\sqrt{}$ √
+Marital Status V

-Annual Household Income $\sqrt{}$

 CHRONIC MEDICAL CONDITIONS

-Hypertension or high blood pressure $\sqrt{}$ √
+Hypertension or high blood pressure $\sqrt{}$

-Angina pectoris or coronary artery disease √ √
+Angina pectoris or coronary artery disease $\sqrt{}$

-Congestive heart failure √ √
+Congestive heart failure V

-Myocardial infarction or heart attack V √
+Myocardial infarction or heart attack $\sqrt{}$

-Other heart conditions, such as problems with heart valves or arrhythmias √ √
+Other heart conditions, such as problems with heart valves or arrhythmias \checkmark

-Stroke √ √
+Stroke √

-Emphysema, or asthma, or COPD (Chronic Obstructive Pulmonary Disease) √ √
+Emphysema, or asthma, or COPD (Chronic Obstructive Pulmonary Disease) √

-Crohn's disease, ulcerative colitis, or inflammatory bowel disease √ √
+Crohn's disease, ulcerative colitis, or inflammatory bowel disease √

-Arthritis of the hip or knee √ √

-Arthritis of the hand or wrist √ √

-Osteoporosis $\sqrt{}$ √
+Osteoporosis V

-Sciatica √ √

-Diabetes, high blood sugar, or sugar in the urine √ √
+Diabetes, high blood sugar, or sugar in the urine V

-Depression √ √
+Depression $\sqrt{}$

-Any cancer (other than skin cancer) √ √
+Any cancer (other than skin cancer)

 HOS STUDY DESIGN VARIABLES

-Who Completed Survey (Self or Other) V √
+Who Completed Survey (Self or Other) √

-CMS Region V V
+CMS Region √ √

-Survey Vendor √ √ V
+Survey Vendor √ √

-Note: Model One included all covariates listed in Table 32 and was used for respondents with completed data for all of the covariates.
-Model Two was used for respondents with completed data for all of the covariates except annual household income.
-Model Three was limited to age, gender, race, CMS Region, and survey vendor, and was used for respondents who did not have enough completed data for Model One or Model Two.
-The variables included in Model Three were available for all participating respondents.
+Note: Model One included all covariates listed in Table 32 and was used for respondents with completed data for all the covariates.
+Model Two was limited to age, gender, race, CMS region, and survey vendor, and was used for respondents who did not have enough completed data for Model One.